GabrielGil/angular-chrome-i18n/README.md

 #### As a directive

-Include the directive module file. `angular-chrome-i18n_directive.js`
+Include the directive module file `angular-chrome-i18n_directive.js`.

 Inject into your angular module